cheisentrout/MERN_garden/README.md

 # MERN_garden

-A project by Clare Eisentrout and Angelines Yapport-Garcia.
+A project by Clare Eisentrout and Angelines Yaport-Garcia.

 Testing push?